 If there is any confusion or lack of clarity, do not hesitate to ask questions and share your concerns with us.

 If you are under 16 years of age both you and your parent(s)/caregiver(s) will be required to give consent to enter service voluntarily.
 If consent is not given by both you and your parent, we will try to assist in problem-solving and finding a resolution.
 In some instances, there are steps that may be taken when parents see a clear need to obtain help for their child and the child is unwilling.

-If you are over the age of 16 years and wish individual service without family involvement, this can be provided and your wishes respected.
+If you are over the age of 12 and want individual service without family involvement, this can be provided and your wishes respected.

 When you enter one of our programs, we start a file.
 We only collect information necessary to provide service and to support you.

 Lutherwood is committed to protecting the privacy of the personal information of its clients.
 You can learn more about your Client Records and our Privacy Policies on our Privacy and Confidentiality page.

 Your Rights (Safe Haven and Live-in/Day Treatment Clients)

 While receiving services from Lutherwood, every family and youth has given rights.
 Your participation is protected by the Ontario Human Rights Code, the Canadian Charter of Rights and Freedoms and all these guarantee your: